Zymrael/PortHamiltonianNN/README.md

 # PortHamiltonianNN
-Code for "Port-Hamiltonian Approach to Neural Network Training"
+Code for "Port-Hamiltonian Approach to Neural Network Training" submitted to IEEE CDC19

 ### Requirements: